- Community Alarm Service Exemption from VAT Form - September 2015 (0.01 Mb)

 Alarms for Victims of Domestic Violence

-If you are in a relationship with a past history of violence, you may benefit from the installation of an alarm system.
+If you was previously in a relationship with a history of domestic violence, this could be from physical violence, mental abuse or feeling threatened within your home you may benefit from the installation of an alarm system.

 When the alarm is activated, the Control Centre is alerted that the call is a domestic violence incident.
 They immediately contact the Police so officers can attend the scene.
 There is no need for you to make a telephone call.
 A microphone within the unit automatically records all of the events taking place.